The True Way, Hidden in the Eyes 正法眼藏

 "I hold the true Way, hidden in the eyes.
 It leads to the wonders of the awakened mind, the ultimate truth beyond all forms, and the deep path of practice.
 This teaching needs no words—it is passed on in an unconventional way.
 I have entrusted it to Mahākāśyapa."

-Each time I say this verse out loud in Chinese, I feel a deep sense of awe—as if each word is part of me.
-When I hear others say it, I’m filled with reverence and a sense that we are sharing something sacred together.
-I feel blessed to know this verse.
+Each time I recite this verse in Chinese, I feel a deep sense of awe, as if each word is already part of me.
+When I hear others recite it, I feel a quiet reverence and a sense that we are sharing something sacred together.
+I feel truly blessed to know this verse.

-There are many ways to reflect on its meaning, but here is my humble take: this true teaching is hidden in plain sight, right before our eyes.
-It leads us back to our true selves and brings us to the very beginning of our enlightened mind.
-This is where we find the ultimate truth.
-In other words, this teaching shows us the right starting point for our journey of self-cultivation—so that every effort we make truly matters.
+There are many ways to reflect on its meaning, but here is my humble understanding.
+This teaching is hidden in plain sight, right before our eyes.
+It leads us back to our true selves and brings us to the very beginning of the enlightened mind.
+This is where the deepest truth is found.
+In simple terms, this verse shows us the right place to begin our path of self-cultivation so that every effort we make truly matters.